 If only my great grandfather could know how many times me and the rest of my family have read his love letters to my great grandmother that he wrote during World War II, while fighting the Nazis in Italy.
 Thank goodness my great grandmother kept them.
 My great grandfather died when my father was in the 9th grade.
 Those letters are all I have to know him by, and are the only items my father and my grandparents have to remember him with.
 Because of those letters, I can just picture him near Venice in a bombed-out brick building, concealing himself behind whatever wall is left, getting rained on, smoking a cigarette to keep warm while he shivers and writes a letter home to my great grandmother.
 My great grandfather wasn't a writer.
 In fact, he went on to become a traveling furniture salesman after the war.
 But you would think he was goddamn Nicholas Sparks the way those letters read.
 Write something to the people you love.
 Do it now.
 You could get run over in the street tomorrow.
 Don't ever live your life thinking you'll have the luxury of a deathbed.
 My great grandfather didn't.
 He died suddenly of a heart attack in his early sixties.
 But my great grandmother always had his letters, and now so do we.

 Like I said, this article was never meant to be about the nuts-and-bolts of writing.
 This was not supposed to be a piece wherein I insisted on the importance of the Oxford comma or boldly asserted that you can, in fact, start a sentence with coordinating conjunctions.
 Instead I merely wanted to convince you of the value of writing, both for writer and reader alike, and I hope I've done that.
-Not many people consider writing as a means to happiness in one's own life and as a means to immortality beyond it.
-I am lucky to have discovered such while young.
+Not many people consider writing as a means to happiness in one's own life or as a means to immortality beyond it.